ReFreezed/HotParticles/misc/README.txt

 Background: Change the background of the particle viewing area.
 - Pattern: Change the opacity of the checker pattern in the background.
+- Size: Change the size of the pattern.

 Emitter movement: Automatically move the emitter in a pattern.
 - Scale: Specify how much the emitter should move.
 Set one axis to 0% to use